 Thames Path National Trail

-A splendid riverside trail pioneered by David Sharp and the Rambler's Association.
+The Thames Path is a splendid riverside trail pioneered by David Sharp and the Rambler's Association, stretching 180 miles (288 km) along the River Thames.
 The path leads from the origin of the Thames in the foothills of the Cotswolds to the capital, passing through a wealth of fascinating riverside scenery and towns such as Oxford, Henley, and Windsor.

-For much of it 160 mile length, the Thames Path closely follows the .. well, yes, the Thames River.
-The river itself has been called "liquid history", but quite apart from its historical associations - which are many - the Thames valley provides generally easy walking through water meadows and lovely riverside villages.
+For much of its length, the Thames Path closely follows the ... well, yes, the Thames River.
+The river itself has been called "liquid history", but quite apart from its historical associations - which are many - the Thames Valley provides generally easy walking through water meadows and lovely riverside villages.
 Due to the challenges of obtaining rights of way, the path is forced to cross the river numerous times.

-The path spilts in two at London, with a branch on each bank of the river, and both branches carry on through the city as far as the Thames Barrier near Greenwich.
+The path splits in two at London, with a branch on each bank of the river, and both branches carry on through the city as far as the Thames Barrier near Greenwich.

-Henley-on-Thames - home to the world's premier regetta
+Henley-on-Thames - home to the world's premier regatta

 Runnymede - where the Magna Carta was signed